How To Directory

 Applications to affiliate your existing club or society to the Students’ Union can only be made in the Summer term during the affiliation window period.

-The affiliation window is currently closed.
-This will re-open in 2022.
+The affiliation window is currently open.
+This will close on Friday 5th August at Midday!

 How do I start a club or society?